notcome/KaTeX/README.md

 [![Join the chat at https://gitter.im/Khan/KaTeX](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Khan/KaTeX?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+This fork adds a boolean option `mathMLOnly` to produce MathML only, making it suitable for Firefox and Safari.

 KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web.

  * **Fast:** KaTeX renders its math synchronously and doesn't need to reflow the page.
 See how it compares to a competitor in [this speed test](http://www.intmath.com/cg5/katex-mathjax-comparison.php).